turbina4/Arduino-RFID-cloner/ReadMe.md

-# ARDUINO RFID CLONER
+# Arduino RFID Cloner

--   Aby kod działał poprawnie trzeba zainstalować biblioteki:
+To ensure proper functioning of the code, you need to install the following libraries:

-1. MFRC522
+- MFRC522
-2. LiqiudCrystal_I2C

-# O projekcie

-Ten projekt pozwala kopiować pchełki i karty o częstotliwości 13.56 MHz.

-# Potrzebne rzeczy:
+- LiquidCrystal_I2C

+## About the Project

+This project allows you to clone RFID tags and cards operating at a frequency of 13.56 MHz.

+## Required Components:

--   1 arduino (najlepiej nano)
+- 1 Arduino (preferably Nano)
--   1 MFRC 522
+- 1 MFRC522
--   1 przełącznik
+- 1 switch
--   1 płytka stykowa
+- 1 breadboard
--   kable męsko-męskie
+- Male-to-male jumper wires
--   źródło zasilania
+- Power source
--   karty / breloczki o częstotliwości 13.56MHz z możliwością wielokrotnego zapisu
+- 13.56MHz RFID cards/keychains with write capability
--   3 diody led
+- 3 LEDs
--   5 rezystorów { 3x 220 Ω (do diod), 2x10000 Ω (do przełączników) }
+- 5 resistors { 3x 220 Ω (for LEDs), 2x 10000 Ω (for switches) }
--   2 przełączniki
+- 2 switches
--   1 ekran LCD 1602
+- 1 LCD screen 1602
--   1 Konwerter I2C LCD HD44780
+- 1 HD44780 I2C LCD Converter

+Please make sure to wire the components as specified in the project documentation for proper functionality.

+---

+Sometimes maybe I will upload schematic 🗿